Create a Website Account - Manage notification subscriptions, save form progress and more.

 An application for the endorsement of a plan believed not to require approval under the Subdivision Control Law.
 A Form A or Approval Not Required (ANR) plan divides land into house lots when the lots have frontage on an existing street.

 The Planning Board has 21 days after the submission of a Form A plan to approve the application.
-Therefore, the best time to submit a Form A application would be the Wednesday before the next scheduled Planning Board meeting.
+Therefore, the best time to submit a Form A application would be the Tuesday prior to 4pm before the next scheduled Planning Board meeting.

 The address of the Middleborugh Landfill is 207 Plympton Street, Middleborough MA